 Cut Weight: 203.04 Carats

-The Millennium Star is the largest known colorless diamond in the world.
-It was discovered in alluvial plains in Mbuji-Mayi district of Zaire (modern-day Democratic Republic of Congo).
-It was acquired by De Beers, one of the largest diamond exploration and retail companies, during the civil war in the mid-90s.
+The Millennium Star is currently the second largest known colorless diamond in the world.
+It was discovered in the year 1990 in Mbuji-Mayi district of Zaire, modern-day Democratic Republic of Congo.

 9. Great Mogul Diamond

 A replica of Great Mogul Diamond | Image Courtesy: Wikipedia

 The Great Mogul, the world’s ninth-largest diamond, is believed to be discovered in 1650 from the Kollur Mine, located in the state of Andhra Pradesh, India.
 It soon landed in possession of Shah Jahan, the 5th ruler of the Mughal Dynasty, who received it as a political gift.

 For decades, the Great Mogul remained one of the most celebrated stones in the Mughal Empire.
 Sometime around 1665, Shah Jahan’s son Aurangzeb presented it to Jean Baptiste Tavernier, a 17th-century French traveler and gold merchant.
 In his journal, Tavernier described the diamond as; “The stone is of the same form as if one cut an egg through the middle.”

 The Great Mogul diamond mysteriously disappeared in the mid-1700s and was never found, at least in its previous state.
 Many historians, however, believe that the lost diamond has been re-cut to create the Orlov diamond.

 The Orlov, weighing over 189 carats, was found in the 17th century in southern India.
 It was named by Russian Empress Catherine the Great after Count Grigory Orlov, who presented the diamond to her as a gift.
 Since 1774, the Orlov is found on the Russian Imperial Sceptre.